The Bifid cipher

-This example implements encryption and decryption using Polybius Square, a classical encryption method that has been used since ancient Greece.
-Polybius Square is a table in which each letter of the alphabet is mapped to coordinates (row and column).
-In this code, the Polybius Square is created dynamically based on a given key and then used to encrypt and decrypt messages.
+This example implements encryption and decryption using the Polybius square, a classical encryption method that was used in ancient Greece.
+The Polybius square is a table in which each letter of the alphabet is mapped to coordinates (row and column).
+In this code, the Polybius square is created dynamically based on a given key, and then used to encrypt and decrypt messages.

 is a polygraphic substitution cipher that was invented